greys-bots/becquerel/README.md

 ## Steps
 1. Download this repository somewhere handy
 2. Open a console in the root folder and run `npm i`
+3. Copy `.env.example`, rename to `.env`, and fill in the proper values
-3. Once packages are installed, run `node index` to run the bot
+4. Once all that's done, run `node index` to run the bot

 Becquerel should now be up and running.